Consignment Items (Amps and

 If your board is being removed for other work, the price of these mods will be

-Ramrod They're both rated at 75 watts each and carry a 7 year
+They're all rated at 75 watts each and carry

 warranty so you won't have to worry about trashing them no matter how loud you